anicholakos/complete_fxos_tutorial/source/episode09.rst

 Device Storage.
 Now comes the part of seeing it actually work.
 All we need to test out this application is:

-* You should have installed the Firefox OS Simulator add-on in your Firefox Browser.
+* You should have installed the Firefox OS simulator add-on in your Firefox Browser.
 * A working internet connection from your machine.
 * You should have downloaded/written the application as described above.
 We will assume that the ``index.html`` and ``manifest.webapp`` file are present in a folder names ``DeviceStorage``.
 You should navigate to your own directory structure when called to later.